 HOW TO KEEP YOUR CHILD SAFE FROM PESTICIDE EXPOSURE

 There are many steps you can take to minimize your child’s exposure to these harmful substances.
 First, let’s discuss grocery shopping.
 These are practices that you will want to teach your child, as well as practice yourself when planning family meals.
 When buying produce:

-- Avoid pesticide-heavy produce.
 Due to a number of factors, some produce requires a substantially higher amount of insecticides and herbicides than others.
+Check the Dirty Dozen list each year to make sure you’re buying those foods organic.
 Particularly egregious offenders include strawberries, nectarines, peaches, apples, celery, grapes, pears, cherries, tomatoes, sweet bell peppers, cucumbers and potatoes.
 Unless you know the source of such produce, avoid them.

-- Wash fruits and vegetables before using them.
 This should go without saying, but you need to wash any fruit or vegetable before using it.
-Using cold water and a small amount of salt (around 2 percent) will remove at least 75 percent of pesticide residues from the surface of produce.
+Using cold water and a small amount of salt (around 2 percent) has been said to remove more than 50% of pesticide residues from the surface of produce.

-- Avoid using pesticides in or around your home.
-While this might be the most obvious tip of all time, an integral way to keep a safe, child-friendly lawn is to refrain from using dangerous chemicals on your property.
-Roll up your sleeves, put on your bug repellant, and pull out weeds as needed.
+While this might be the most obvious tip, keeping a safe, child-friendly lawn is to refrain from using dangerous chemicals on your property.
+Roll up your sleeves and pull out weeds as needed.
 Similarly, you should avoid using pesticides in the home.
 Consider having your water tested as well to determine if water pollution from pesticides has occurred.